-MEETING OF THE PUBL IC TRUST BOARD - Thurs sday 7 th March 20 19 Partnership Update Febru ary 2019 AGENDA ITEM: 12 Report Author and Job Title: Jane Sillitoe Responsible Director: Daren Fradgley Walsall Together Programme Manager Director of Strategy and Improvement Action Required Approve □ Discuss □ Inform ⊠ Ass sure 🗆 Executive Summary This paper updates the Boworking undertaken this many the Trust continues to many partnership, and the aims been agreed by all Partne.
-We earlier this year was transformed their Trust to 'outstanding' over a three great ideas, especially a incorporating some of the improvement. nake progress with and objectives or and objectives or a Trust take them from 're year period.
-We have tound communicates ideas within the th the Walsall Together f Walsall Together have in Northampton, who equires Improvement' to have brought back some ations.
-We will now be the organisation to drive Recommendation Board members are asked this paper. d to NOTE and dis cuss the contents of the BAF or Trust Risk Registers? please outline This report addresses the home and partnership risk s in the BAF.
-Resource implications There are no resource implications associated with this report.
-Legal and Equality and Diversity implications There are no legal or equa with this paper. ality & diversity im plications associated Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at hor me 🗵 Strategic objective this Partners 🗵 Value colle agues □ report aims to support) Resources
+MEETING OF THE PUBLIC TRUST BOARD - Thursday 7 th March 2019 Partnership Update Febru ary 2019 AGENDA ITEM: 12 Report Author and Job Title: Jane Sillitoe Responsible Director: Daren Fradgley Walsall Together Programme Manager Director of Strategy and Improvement Action Required Approve Discuss Inform ⊠ Ass ure 🗆 Executive Summary This paper updates the Bo working undertaken this m onth.
+The Trust continues to m Partnership, and the aims been agreed by all Partne and objectives of We earlier this year visited a Trust in Northampton, who transformed their Trust to take them from 'requires Improvement' to 'outstanding' over a three year period.
+We have brought back some great ideas, especially around communications.
+We will now be incorporating some of these ideas within the organisation to drive improvement.
+Recommendation Board members are asked to NOTE and discuss the contents of this paper.
+Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline This report addresses the mitigations mapped out in the care at home and partnership risks in the BAF.
+Resource implications There are no resource imp lications associate ed with this report.
+Legal and Equality and Diversity implications There are no legal or equa with this paper. lity & diversity imp blications associated Strategic Objectives (highlight which Trust Safe, high quality care ⊠ Care at hon ne  Strategic objective this report aims to support) Partners  Value collea agues 🗆 Resources